 “Most of my wines have always gotten between a 90 and 95,” he explained.
 “I knew I could make some really fine wines.
 I just wanted to do it under my own label.”

-This year, WaterMark will produce around 600 cases, a relatively slow growth rate from the winery’s inception.
-His plan, set for the next three or four years, is to eventually expand his operation to around 1,000 to 1,200 cases.
-That is the level many winery owners set for actually controlling the future of their wineries.
-Any larger and the cost of operation becomes somewhat prohibitive.
+This year, WaterMark will produce around 700 cases, a relatively slow growth rate from the winery’s inception.
+Phil’s plan is to stay at this number for the foreseeable future, which is a comfortable level that allows him to control the future of the winery.
+Any larger, and the cost of operation becomes somewhat prohibitive.

-The fruit he uses for WaterMark is also a key ingredient in the winery’s success.
+The fruit Phil uses for WaterMark is a key ingredient in the winery’s success.
 He buys grapes from vineyards on Howell Mountain, Atlas Peak and Mt.
 Veeder, three of Napa Valley’s most decorated appellations.
-His Napa Valley selections originated from valley fruit that he selects and varies according to what is available.
+His Napa Valley selections originate from valley fruit that he selects and varies according to what is available.

 He is helped by his wife Diane who assists in marketing WaterMark’s wine portfolio.
 She has also been known to schlep a number of cases for her husband whenever the need arises.

 WaterMark’s style is ripe, dark and fully concentrated.
-Steinschriber utilizes smooth tannins and wood fermentation whenever the occasion warrants their application.
-Like most other emerging wineries, the recession took its toll on his expansion plans.
-This was taken in stride by Steinschriber who admitted that he didn’t start WaterMark with the idea of getting rich.
+Steinschreiber utilizes smooth tannins and wood fermentation whenever the occasion warrants their application.

 Dear Platinum Wine Club Members,